Polynomial Siegel disks are typically Jordan domains: Introduction

-\begin{Tm2}[Inou-Shishikura \cite{IS}] There is an $N > 1$ such that for any Brjuno number $\theta$, if all the coefficients of the continued fraction of $\theta$ are larger than $N$, then the boundary of the Siegel disk of $P_{\theta}(z) = e^{2 \pi i \theta} z + z^2$ is a Jordan curve. \end{Tm2} Note that the sets of both the bounded type and Ino-Shishikura type irrational numbers have zero Lebesgue measure.
+It was conjectured by Douady and Sullivan in early 1980's that the boundaries of Siegel disks of rational maps are always Jordan curves \cite{DS}.
+The conjecture remains open, however, there have been many results relative to the conjecture.
+It holds when the rotation numbers of the Siegel disks are of bounded type \cite{Do}\cite{Sh}\cite{Za1}\cite{Zh1}.
+It also holds for quadratic Siegel disks with rotation numbers being of sufficiently high type \cite{IS}.
+For certain rotation numbers, the boundaries of quadratic Siegel disks can even be smooth Jordan curves \cite{ABC}\cite{BC}\cite{Per}.
+Besides, it is worth to mention that for holomorphic germs, there exist relative compact Siegel disks with non-locally connected boundaries \cite{Ch1}.

-In 2002 Petersen and Zakeri proved that for typical rotation numbers, a quadratic Siegel disk is a Jordan domain with a critical point on its boundary.
-To state their theorem more precisely, let us introduce another type of irrational numbers.
-Let $C > 0$.
-Let $\Theta_C$ denote the set of all irrational numbers $0< \theta < 1$ such that holds for all $n \ge 1$ where $a_{1}, a_{2}, \cdots$ are all the coefficients of the continued fraction of $\theta$.
-We say $0< \theta < 1$ is of $\emph{David type}$ if $\theta \in \Theta_C$ for some $C > 0$.
-It is known that the set of David type irrational numbers in $[0,1]$ has full Lebesgue measure \cite{Kh}. \begin{Tm3}[Petersen-Zakeri \cite{PZ}] Let $0< \theta < 1$ be a David type irrational number.
-Then the Siegel disk of $P_\theta(z) = e^{2 \pi i \theta}z + z^2$ is a Jordan domain whose boundary contains the unique finite critical point of $P_\theta$. \end{Tm3}
+The rotation numbers of the Siegel disks in all the above results belong to a set of zero Lebesgue measure.
+In 2002 Petersen and Zakeri proved that for typical rotation numbers, a quadratic Siegel disk is a Jordan domain \cite{PZ}.
+To state this theorem more precisely, let us introduce a class of irrational numbers.
+Let $C > 0$ and $\Theta_C$ denote the set of all irrational numbers $0< \theta < 1$ such that

-The main purpose of this paper is to generalize the above result to polynomial maps of all degrees. \begin{main} All David type Siegel disks of polynomial maps are Jordan domains with boundaries containing at least one of the critical points. \end{main}
+where $a_{1}, a_{2}, \cdots$ are all the coefficients of the continued fraction of $\theta$.
+Let It is known that $\mathcal{E}$ is a full measure subset of $[0,1]$ \cite{Kh}.
+In \cite{PZ} Petersen and Zakeri proved that for any $\theta \in \mathcal{E}$, the Siegel disk of $P_\theta(z) = e^{2 \pi i \theta}z + z^2$ is a Jordan domain whose boundary contains the unique finite critical point of $P_\theta$.
+The main purpose of this paper is to generalize this result to polynomial maps of all degrees. \begin{main} All polynomial Siegel disks with rotation numbers belonging to $\mathcal{E}$ are Jordan domains with boundaries containing at least one of the critical points.
+Moreover, when the rotation number belongs to $\mathcal{E}$ and is fixed, the boundaries of the Siegel disks depend continuously on the polynomial maps. \end{main}